 Positive outcome for all

-The meeting was held in Kongesalen, the largest hotel conference room in the centre of Bergen, which provided plenty of space for the AV set-up, and for the meeting to be conducted in a manner that complied with Covid-19 distancing restrictions.
+The meeting was held in Kongesalen, the largest hotel conference room in the center of Bergen, which provided plenty of space for the AV set-up, and for the meeting to be conducted in a manner that complied with Covid-19 distancing restrictions.
 A pre-meeting the day before enabled the SFN team to run through the new format for the event and test that all the equipment worked.
 Everyone invited to join the meeting digitally was asked to take part in a test to ensure they would be able to access the meeting on the day.

 The meeting ran smoothly and was a huge success, delivering on its key objectives.
 “We were very satisfied with the team at Radisson,” says Lise Wergeland Strømmen.
 She adds that one of the main advantages of the hybrid format was that it was much quicker – the meeting was conducted in two hours instead of two days.
 SFN is already planning to host several other digital meetings with Radisson Hotel Group in 2021 while restrictions remain in place but is looking forward to being able to get back to meeting physically again as nothing beats the face-to-face experience.